Picovoice/picovoice/demo/flutter-clock/README.md

 # PicoClock

-A voice-controlled clock app that is made with Flutter and the Picovoice end-to-end voice platform.
+A voice-controlled clock app made with Flutter and the Picovoice end-to-end voice platform.